Japanese Sedum, Japanese Stonecrop, Japanese Woodland Stonecrop

-Sedum makinoi Maxim. is the correct and accepted scientific name for this species of Sedum.
+Sedum makinoi Maxim. is the accepted scientific name for this species of Sedum.
 It was named and described by Carl Johann (Ivanovič) Maximowicz in Bulletin de l’Académie Impériale des Sciences de Saint-Pétersbourg in 1888.
-The Wikipedia article spells his name differently, but this is the correct author.

 The genus, Sedum L., was named and described as such by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

 As of 11-19-21 when this page was last updated, Plants of the World Online by Kew lists 462 accepted species of Sedum.
 It is a member of the plant family Crassulaceae with 36 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I bought a 6-pack of Sedum makinoi ‘Salsa Verde’ from Lowe’s in Greenville, Mississippi while living at the mansion in Leland in 2011.
 I really liked the color and its small leaves.
 There were many 6-packs of this Sedum on the discount rack for only $1.00.
 I decided to go back a few days later and buy a couple more but they were all dead.

 Zones: USDA Zones 7a to 10b (0 to 35° F).